 Are you a stomach sleeper?

 Neck pain becomes a common complaint for those whose preferred sleeping position is on their stomach.
-Stomach sleeping is extremely difficult on the neck since the head is maximally rotated to one side through the night.
+Stomach sleeping is extremely difficult on the neck since you would need to rotate your head to one side through the night.
 Generally speaking, sleeping on your back is the best position to allow your neck to rest comfortably in a neutral position.
 Side sleeping is also alright as long as your pillow is at the proper height, preventing your head and neck from bending or turning to either side.

 Is your computer or laptop set up at eye level?